 Located on the north wall, the Torre de las Armas gave access to the Alcazaba complex from the area of the Darro River.
 In this way the Nasrid palace communicated with the Albaicín neighborhood by means of an elevated bridge known as Puente de Los Tableros.

-It receives its name from "La Vela", the bell that the Christians rang in this place to celebrate the end of the Reconquest in 1492.
-For this reason it is also known as Torre de la Campana, which rings every January 2 to commemorate the victory of the Catholic Monarchs.
+It is named after "La Vela", the bell that the Christians rang in this place to celebrate the end of the Reconquest in 1492.
+For this reason it is also known as the Bell Tower, which tolls every January 2 to commemorate the victory of the Catholic Monarchs.

 It is located next to the Nasrid palaces and is one of the best Renaissance works found outside Italy.
-Emperor Charles V ordered it to be built in the 16th century in order to enjoy Granada and its Alhambra, for which he was truly fascinated.
+Emperor Charles V ordered to build it in the sixteenth century in order to enjoy Granada and its Alhambra, for which he felt a real fascination.

 Admission to the palace is free and it is worth a visit because it is unique in its style.
 It stands out for its circular courtyard in the center of this square building, which demonstrates a high knowledge of Roman imperial architecture.
 If you take a guided tour of the Alhambra, the guide will make a mandatory stop here.